Ramojuteju/finalproject/README.md

 * Once the pipeline successfully runs, validate that the data has been copied correctly to the Raw container in Azure Data Lake.
 * You can check the data using Azure Storage Explorer or through the Azure portal.

+# 1. Configure Azure Data Lake Access
+* This sets the Spark configuration to access an Azure Data Lake Storage (ADLS) Gen2 account (mywarehouse23) using an access key.
+* The key provides authenticated access to the data lake for reading and writing files.
+# 2. Display Raw Container Contents
+Lists and displays the files in the raw container of the ADLS account in tabular format. dbutils.fs.ls() fetches the contents of the specified ADLS path.
+# 3. Rename Files
+* Renames files in the raw container for easier identification:
+* 78d9a3a4-7a07-4e1d-97ff-24bc6d2dd964.txt → http.csv
+* SalesLT.Product.txt → salesproduct.csv
+# 4. Read Data from Raw Container
+* Reads the renamed CSV files into DataFrames (http_df and salesproduct_df) using Spark.
+* header=True: Treats the first row as column headers.
+* inferSchema="true": Automatically detects the column data types.
+# 5. Define Explicit Schemas
+* Explicit schemas are defined for the DataFrames to enforce column data types and structure.
+# 6. Drop Unnecessary Columns
+* Drops irrelevant or redundant columns to clean the datasets.
+# 7. Reload Data with Defined Schemas
+* Reloads the cleaned data from the raw container, applying the defined schemas.
+# 8. Define Curated Container Paths
+* Specifies the paths for saving cleaned datasets into the curated container in Delta format.
+# 9. Save Data to Curated Container
+* Writes the cleaned DataFrames (http_df_cleaned and salesproduct_df_cleaned) to the curated container in Delta format:
+* mode="append": Appends new data if the Delta table already exists.
+# 10. Verify Curated Data
+* Lists the files in the curated container to verify successful data writing.